Cherry tree in a dream in full spring bloom with petals drifting on a breeze

 Not a tree — you.
 Something in your chest or your belly opens.
 Warmth.
 Light.
 A sense of now that fills the whole body.
 This is not a metaphor — it is a literal bodily experience within the dream.

-A dream in which you yourself are blossoming is one of the most powerfully nourishing dreams you can have.
+A dream in which you yourself are blossoming carries an enormous resource.
 Afterward, you want to live fully.
 Your unconscious is showing you: this force is in you.
 It is real.
 It is available.
+In its most embodied form, this inner opening arrives as the dream where you feel something alive inside — new life unfolding from within, with the question of what exactly it is still wide open.